Women disconnected

 News Desk

-Islamabad: Majority of women face restrictions from their families when using the internet, a new study finds.
+Islamabad: The majority of women face restrictions from their families when using the internet, a new study finds.

 Six out of 10 women internet users face some kind of restrictions from their families, finds the survey titled “Women Disconnected: Feminist Case Studies on the Gender Digital Divide Amidst COVID-19”, conducted by Media Matters for Democracy (MMfD).

-The study examines the impact of gender digital divide on women in Pakistan during the coronavirus pandemic.
-The research is based on a survey with 215 women from across Pakistan and a series of in-depth interviews.
+The study examines the impact of the gender digital divide on women in Pakistan during the coronavirus pandemic.
+The research is based on a survey of 215 women from across Pakistan and a series of in-depth interviews.

 Key findings of the research indicate that 40% of the women surveyed use the Internet every day, with the usage becoming higher as family income rises.
 Half of the respondents who use the internet daily, come from families with over 60,000/- monthly income while 7 in 10 of those who do not use the internet come from families with below 30,0000/- monthly income.